 Skip to content

-Frontend Evaluation API for Hyvä Checkout
+Frontend Evaluation API for Hyva Checkout

 Since: 1.1.0

-How Frontend Evaluation Works
+How Frontend Evaluation Works in Hyva Checkout

 For a complete overview of the Evaluation system including backend implementation, result types, and practical examples, see the dedicated backend Evaluation API documentation.